Kim Hyun-joong: 2013–2014: Barefooted Friends, Japanese concerts and Inspiring Generation

 On January 6, 2013, Kim kicked off a Japanese tour called Unlimited at the World Memorial Hall in Kobe, where he performed with a live band.
 Later that month, he performed alongside other K-pop artists in Brazil for the 2013 FEEL KOREA event, marking his first performance in South America.

 On March 2, Kim performed at the U-Express Live 2013 at the Makuhari Messe in Japan with artists including Ringo Starr & His All-Starr Band, Far East Movement, Naoto Inti Raymi and Kara.
 That same month, Kim received the Creator's Factory Best Actor Award for the music video, "Lucky Guy," at the 5th Okinawa Music Festival.

 On April 21, he began appearing on the South Korean variety show Barefooted Friends.
 Despite the show, Kim released his third Japanese single "Tonight" on June 5.
 Once again, his single topped the Oricon Daily Chart, and took the number two spot by the end of the week.
 The album received gold certification for selling more than one million copies.
 He released his third Korean EP, Round 3, on July 22.

-On October 20 and 21, Kim held two concerts at the Makuhari International Exhibition Hall in Japan, attended by 20,000 fans.
 At the end of the month, Kim left Barefooted Friends to film a new drama.
 After playing pretty boys in his first two dramas, Kim played a tougher role in the drama Inspiring Generation, which began airing in January 2014.

 That July, he released his fourth Japanese single, "Hot Sun", which topped the Oricon weekly charts, making him the first foreign male solo artist to top the chart twice.
 At the end of June, he began a world tour that included stops in Taiwan, China, Japan, Thailand, Mexico, and Peru.
 The following month, in July, Kim released his fourth Korean EP, Timing.